 In her own words: “I’ve been fortunate to have had environmental mentors from a young age, who brought home the twin messages of respect for the earth and responsibility for our actions.
 Today I’ve learned so much from the many speakers and members of Care for Creation, and am passionate about the need to move the climate game forward on all levels: self, home, community, nation and beyond.”

-Patty L. Buchanan is a trained Climate Reality Project Leader and member of the Executive Committee of the Climate Reality Project, Westchester Chapter.
-She was a founding member of Croton100.
+Patty L. Buchanan is a trained Climate Reality Project Leader and was a member of the Executive Committee of the Climate Reality Project, Westchester Chapter.
+She is a founding member of Croton100.
 She is a retired lawyer, having provided legal services to low income clients for 5 years, followed by a 20-year career in the United States Department of Justice.
 Patty is a life-long member of the Croton community.

 In her own words: “I joined the CURE100 Board because the mission to methodically cut carbon emissions through the use of the Carbon Tracker, with a 5% per year step-down approach is an inspiring way to achieve community goals.
 I also believe CURE100’s way of making necessary, rapid, and unprecedented changes will be successful through its ‘neighbors influencing neighbors’ approach.”